scerioli/Global-Preferences-Survey/ReproduceArticle.md

 ## Introduction

-This study aims to reproduce the results showed in the article [Relationship of gender differences in preferences to economic development and gender equality](https://science.sciencemag.org/content/362/6412/eaas9899.full) (DOI: 10.1126/science.aas9899) and part of the [supplementary material](https://science.sciencemag.org/content/sci/suppl/2018/10/17/362.6412.eaas9899.DC1/aas9899_Falk_SM.pdf).
+This study reproduces the results of the article [Relationship of gender differences in preferences to economic development and gender equality](https://science.sciencemag.org/content/362/6412/eaas9899.full) (DOI: 10.1126/science.aas9899) and partially its [supplementary material](https://science.sciencemag.org/content/sci/suppl/2018/10/17/362.6412.eaas9899.DC1/aas9899_Falk_SM.pdf).

-Moreover, the following two papers have to be cited in all publications that make use of or refer in any kind to the files provided:
+The following two relevant papers have to be also cited in all publications that make use of or refer in any kind to GPS dataset:

 - Falk, A., Becker, A., Dohmen, T., Enke, B., Huffman, D., & Sunde, U. (2018).
 [Global evidence on economic preferences.](https://doi.org/10.1093/qje/qjy013) *Quarterly Journal of Economics*, 133 (4), 1645–1692.

 - Falk, A., Becker, A., Dohmen, T. J., Huffman, D., & Sunde, U. (2016).
 The preference survey module: A validated instrument for measuring risk, time, and social preferences.
 IZA Discussion Paper No. 9674.

-We present here how we prepared the data in terms of collection, cleaning and standardization of the variables (what is usually called “data engineering”), the output files allowing the reader to reproduce the plots we produced in this analysis, and the methods used to analyse the data.
-For more details, especially on the background study and the meaning of the variables, we refer to the main paper.
+Below we describe how we collected, clean and standardized the the data, as well the the whole analysis pipeline.
+The output files allow the reader to reproduce the figures directly, bypassing the pipeline.
+For more details, especially on the background study and the meaning of the variables, refer to the main paper.

 ## Preparation of the data

-### Data Collection, Clean, and Standardization
+### Data Collection, Cleaning, and Standardization

 The data used by the authors is not fully available because of two reasons:

 1. **Data paywall:** Some part of the data is not available for free.
 It requires to pay a fee to the Gallup to access them.
-This is the case for the additional dataset that is used in the article, for instance, the education level and the household income quintile.
-Check the website of the [briq - Institute on Behavior & Inequality](https://www.briq-institute.org/global-preferences/home) for more information about that.
+This is the case for the additional dataset that is used in the article, for instance, the one that contains the education level and the household income quintile.
+Check the website of the [briq - Institute on Behavior & Inequality](https://www.briq-institute.org/global-preferences/home) for more information on it.

 2. **Data used in study is not available online:** This is what happened for the LogGDP p/c calculated in 2005 US dollars (which is not directly available online).
 We decided to calculate the LogGDP p/c in 2010 US dollars because it was easily available, which should not change the main findings of the article.